What’s Trending in Pop Culture Today

 Game of Thrones has often been called the last great show of the cable TV era.
 The show started back in 2011, and almost instantly gathered a large following.
 Based on the A Song of Ice and Fire books by George R. R. Martin, Game of Thrones continued to surprise, shock, and even disgust us with each episode and each season.

-The violence, incest, and political intrigue aside, Game of Thrones were truly one of the most iconic shows on television ever.
+The violence, incest, and political intrigue aside, Game of Thrones was truly one of the most iconic shows on television ever.
 All eyes were on writers D.B.
 Weiss and David Benioff, known popularly as D and D, to deliver a fitting end to an epic show.
 However, the final season in May 2019 saw mixed reviews ranging from disappointment to outrage to applause.

 Game of Thrones was a constant in our lives for almost 8 years.
 We formed connections with characters like Arya Stark, Jon Snow, and even Theon Greyjoy.
 However the season ended, you cannot deny the impact it had on our lives.
 But don’t worry, this isn’t the end of Westeros.
 Fans rejoice at the recently announced the spinoff House of Dragons, a prequel series based on House Targaryen that ruled the Seven Kingdoms for hundreds of years.